chriskrycho/v5.chriskrycho.com/site/journal/2025/Lowercase Your Namespaces.md

 > SyntaxError: Identifier 'Foo' has already been declared

-The actual motivating example for this feeling of frustrating, the `Task` type in True Myth, we supply a bunch of functions with names that are nice to use hanging off the namespace: `Task.withRetries`, for example. `withRetries` does not read particularly well alone.
-Here is a real example from the docs I have been writing:
+The actual motivating example for this feeling of frustration was working on documentation for the `Task` type in True Myth.
+We supply a bunch of functions with names that are nice to use hanging off the namespace: `Task.withRetries`, for example. `withRetries` does not read particularly well alone.
+Here is a real example from the docs I have been writing, using just named imports:

 ```ts
 import { withRetries, fromPromise } from 'true-myth/task';